WhyAre/tp/docs/DeveloperGuide.md

    1. Test case: Attempt to retrieve data when the system’s storage is full or unavailable.
       Expected: The system should display an error message indicating that the system cannot access or load data due to a storage issue.
 The user should be prompted to free up space or resolve the issue.

-### Searching for students

-1. Searching for a student

-   1. Prerequisites: At least one student must be added (e.g., `add John Doe`).
-   1. Test case: `search John`<br>
-      Expected: A list of students whose name contains "John" is displayed (e.g., "John Doe").

-   1. Test case: `search abc`<br>
-      Expected: Message indicating that no students were found matching the search term.

-### Listing attendances

-1. Listing attendances

-   1. Prerequisites: At least one student should be allocated to a tutorial (e.g. `add John Doe`, `tutorial add cs2103-f15`, `tutorial add-student 1`).
-   2. Test case: `list`, `attendance list 1`<br>
-      Expected: Attendance of student with ID 1 (John Doe) is displayed.
-A success message is displayed.

-   3. Test case: `tutorial list`, `attendance list 1`<br>
-      Expected: Attendance of tutorial with ID 1 (cs2103-f15) is displayed.
-A success message is displayed.

-   4. Test case: `attendance list`<br>
-      Expected: Attendance of student (John Doe) is displayed.
-A success message is displayed.

-   5. Test case: `attendance list abc`<br>
-      Expected: Attendance of student (John Doe) is displayed.
-A success message is displayed.

-### Marking attendance

-1. Marking attendance for a lesson

-   1. Prerequisites: At least one student should be allocated to a tutorial (e.g. `add John Doe`, `tutorial add cs2103-f15`, `tutorial add-student 1`).
-   2. Test case: `list`, `attendance mark w/3 i/1`<br>
-      Expected: Attendance of student with ID 1 (John Doe) is displayed.
-An error message is displayed indicating that the wrong view was used.

-   3. Test case: `attendance list`, `attendance mark w/3 i/1`<br>
-      Expected: Week 3 of student with ID 1 (John Doe) is marked as present.
-A success message is displayed.

-   4. Test case: `attendance list`, `attendance mark w/-1 i/1`<br>
-      Expected: Error message indicating that the specified week is invalid.

-   5. Test case: `attendance list`, `attendance mark w/3 i/a`<br>
-      Expected: Error message indicating that the specified index is invalid.

-### Unmarking attendance

-1. Unmarking attendance for a lesson

-1. Prerequisites: At least one student should be allocated to a tutorial.
-At least one week is marked.
-   (e.g. `add John Doe`, `tutorial add cs2103-f15`, `tutorial add-student 1`, `attendance list`, `attendance mark 1`).
-1. Test case: `list`, `attendance unmark w/3 i/1`<br>
-   Expected: Attendance of student with ID 1 (John Doe) is displayed.
-An error message is displayed indicating that the wrong view was used.

-1. Test case: `attendance list`, `attendance unmark w/3 i/1`<br>
-   Expected: Week 3 of student with ID 1 (John Doe) is unmarked.
-A success message is displayed.

-1. Test case: `attendance list`, `attendance unmark w/-1 i/1`<br>
-   Expected: Error message indicating that the specified week is invalid.

-1. Test case: `attendance list`, `attendance unmark w/3 i/a`<br>
-   Expected: Error message indicating that the specified index is invalid.

-### Deleting a lesson under tutorial slot for each student

-1. Deleting a lesson

-   1. Prerequisites: A lesson must exist (e.g., `createLesson cs2103-f15`).
-   1. Test case: `deleteLesson cs2103-f15`<br>
-      Expected: The lesson for the `cs2103-f15` tutorial slot is deleted.
-A success message confirming the deletion is shown.

-   1. Test case: `deleteLesson cs9999-f15`<br>
-      Expected: Error message indicating that the tutorial slot does not exist.

-### Exporting student contact list

-1. Exporting contact list

-   1. Prerequisites: At least one student should be added (e.g., `add John Doe`).
-   1. Test case: `exportContacts`<br>
-      Expected: The student contact list is exported successfully.
-A success message is shown.

-   1. Test case: `exportContacts` with invalid file path<br>
-      Expected: Error message indicating invalid file path.

-### Making announcements to students through email

-1. Making an announcement

-   1. Prerequisites: At least one student should have an email address in the system (e.g., `add John Doe` with email).
-   1. Test case: `announce email`<br>
-      Expected: An announcement email is sent to all students.
-A success message is shown confirming the email was sent.

-   1. Test case: `announce email` with invalid email format<br>
-      Expected: Error message indicating that the email format is invalid.